krupani/web-object/README.md

 ## <a name="usage"></a> Usage :eyes:
 Now as we saw how to create page objects, lets see how to put it to practical use.

+**Web Usage**
 ```
-class Login < WebObject
+class LoginPage < WebObject
   element :login_email, {:id => "email"}
   element :login_password, {:css => "#pwd"}
   element :login_button, {:xpath => "//button[@id='signin']"}